-Wherever you are in Slovakia, there’s probably a ski resort you can get to in a half hour.
+Wherever you are in Slovakia, there’s probably a ski resort you can get to in an hour or so by rental car.
 See all of them here.

 Zakopane may win the prize for the cheapest lift tickets for beginners and intermediates, currently coming in at around €20 or under for Harenda, Szymoszkowa, or Nosal resorts.
-That certainly makes this one of the cheapest ski resorts in the world.
-If you want to hit the best one for experts, an all-day pass for Kasprowy Wierch—only open when there’s been plenty of natural snow–is €32.
+That certainly makes Poland one of the cheapest places to go skiing in the world.
+If you want to hit the best one for experts, an all-day pass for Kasprowy Wierch—only open when there’s been plenty of natural snow—is €32.
 After the ride up, one slope is 2 kilometers and the other is 1.4.

-Sure, Hungary’s highest mountain won’t win over any serious shredders at just 1.014 meters and 8 ski runs, but it’s less than 2 hours from hopping Budapest and all-day lift tickets currently come in under €20.
-Their website only seems to be in Hungarian, but you can check out the live webcam anyway.
+No, Hungary’s highest mountain won’t win over any serious shredders at just 1,014 meters and 8 ski runs, but it’s less than 2 hours from hopping Budapest and all-day lift tickets currently come in under €20.
+Their website is now in English, be sure to check out their webcam.

 You can enjoy some of the best wine nobody has heard of for bargain prices and it’s hard to beat a €4 bowl of goulash after a day on the mountain.
 This would be one of the best cheap ski resorts for beginners that is easy to get to.

-I’m cheating a bit since this resort is not really in Europe but it’s an easy car or bus ride from European Istanbul to get to Bursa.
-The lifts are small and creaky, and the night life restrained by the increasingly dictatorial Turkish government, but there are 25 slopes to explore and some backcountry options.
+I’m cheating a bit since Uludag resort is not really in Europe but it’s an easy car or bus ride from European Istanbul to get to Bursa.
+The lifts are small and creaky, and the nightlife is restrained by the increasingly dictatorial Turkish government, but there are 25 slopes to explore and some backcountry options.

 You can generally get a filling Turkish meal for €5-10, but alcohol is no bargain anymore in this increasingly Islamic country.